mhvuze/Elite/README.md

+This is a fork originally based on saqneo's Elite utility.
+I merged helifax' feature enhancements (Trigger Vibration,  Win10 Anniversary support, easier deployment) and re-introduced my original changes (default paddle config and modifier support) to this code base.

+Will probably add releases and a proper readme at some later point in time.

+# HELIFAX NOTE AS FOLLOWS:

 # Elite-Enhanced
 This is a fork of the original Elite Repository.
 I wanted to play with the Trigger Vibrations (since not a lot of games actually use them) I created this fork.